Why Grocers Are Implementing Single-Source Retail Service Providers

 - Lost Opportunity to Sell New Inventory at Store Level

-As we move into 2018 there’s still much to be seen as grocers and suppliers work out the single source model.
+As we move through 2018 there’s still much to be seen as grocers and suppliers work out the single source model.